xlfish233/tgbot-worker-rs/README.md

 the secret when you set `TEST_ENV` to `1`, so users do not need to use the API themselves.
 It should not be used in production.
 Therefore, do not set `TEST_ENV` to `1` in production environments.

+**Project Status:** This project is still under development and currently only has basic implementations.
+If you have any good suggestions, please feel free to propose them, and they will be considered for implementation.

 ## Features